budryerson/TFMini-Plus-I2C/README.md

 <hr>

-In **I2C** mode, the TFMini-Plus functions as an I2C slave device.
+In **I2C** mode, the TFMini-Plus functions like an I2C slave device.
 The default address is `0x10` (16 decimal), but is user-programable by sending the `SET_I2C_ADDRESS` command and a parameter in the range of `1` to `127`.
-The new address will take effect immediately and permanently without sending a `SAVE_SETTINGS` command.
+A new address will take effect immediately and permanently without sending a `SAVE_SETTINGS` command.

 Although I2C address of the device can be changed while in UART communication mode, the value of an address cannot be tested in UART mode.
-For that, the device must be in I2C communication mode.
-Then you can scan the I2C bus for the presence of the device's addres.
+For that, the device must be in I2C mode.
+Then a user can scan the I2C bus for the presence of the device's addres.
 The `TFMPI2C_changeI2C.ino` sketch in the example folder includes a `scanAddr()` function.

-If the I2C device address is any other than the default value of `0x10`, that new, non-default address must be included with every subsequent command, includeing `getData()`, as the optional `addr` byte.
+**If the I2C device address is any other than the default value of `0x10`, that new, non-default address must be included with every subsequent command, includeing `getData()`, as the optional `addr` byte.**

 The `HARD_RESET` command (Restore Factory Settings) will reset the device to the default address of `0x10`.
 The `SOFT_RESET` command (System Reset) appears to have no effect on the I2C address.
 The `HARD_RESET` command will **not** restore the device to the default, **UART** communication interface mode.
 The **only** way to return the device to serial mode is to send the `SET_SERIAL_MODE` command.